fnisahopcu/DASM/README.md

 ## Requirments

-Since the repo is using SIFT and SURF descripotrs from openCV which are now not supported, sepecific opencv, opencv-contrib and python version should be statisified.
+Since the repo is using SIFT and SURF descriptors from openCV which are now not supported, specific opencv, opencv-contrib and python version should be satisfied.

   .
 Python==3.6.0

   . opencv-python==3.4.2.16

   . opencv-contrib-python==3.4.2.16

-  TO be done

 # Authors
 malek-baba, ezgigungor, fnisahopcu